Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/300-apigw.md

       handler: 'hello.handler'
     });

-    // defines an API Gateway REST API resource backed by our "hello" function. new apigw.LambdaRestApi(this, 'Endpoint', {
+    // defines an API Gateway REST API resource backed by your "hello" function. new apigw.LambdaRestApi(this, 'Endpoint', {
       handler: hello
     });